ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

     will be reduced by half a percentage for each additional time they are absent or late in an unexcused fashion.
 Students who need to miss class or attend class late for an excused reason should communicate their situation to the course instructor as soon as possible.
+The content that a student commits to their GitHub repositories during the weeks devoted to proactive review are also a component of a student's class participation.

 -   **Midterm Examinations**: The midterms are online cumulative assessments covering all prior material from the class, programming, and laboratory